-Tally All Set To Enhance Operations For Smes At Dubai Shopping Festival

-Tally is all geared to support the UAE SME community participating in the Dubai Shopping Festival (DSF) with its advanced TallyPrime 4.0
+Tally all set to enhance operations for SMEs at Dubai Shopping Festival

-Dubai, United Arab Emirates: TallyPrime 4.0, Tally Solutions latest software is well aligned to support SMEs participating at Dubai Shopping Festival (DSF).
+(MENAFN- Virtue mena) Dubai, United Arab Emirates, 13 January 2024: TallyPrime 4.0, Tally Solutions latest software is well aligned to support SMEs participating at Dubai Shopping Festival (DSF).
 As a special benefit, all Tally Software Services (TSS) valid customers participating at DSF will receive the new release free of charge, ensuring access to the latest features without additional expenses.
 In addition, Tally will also offer businesses complimentary knowledge sessions covering vital topics such as software functionalities and industry best practices.

 “The Dubai Shopping Festival has long been recognized as a platform that promotes economic development and inclusivity.
 In alignment with the festival's vision, Tally is also dedicated to strengthening the SME sector.
 We are committed to empowering SMEs participating at DSF and any other such initiatives, with our accurate tools and resources that will enable the SME community to thrive and navigate the evolving business landscape,” said Vikas Panchal, General Manager - Middle East, Tally Solutions.